WillStOnge/CSC-425-Project-1/README.md

 # 8-Puzzle solution for the AI class

-This solution uses an implementation of best-first search using some heuristic rules.
+Implements 2 search algorithms: breadth-first search and greedy best-first search using 4 heuristics.

+This projects includes plenty of tests and sanity checks to make sure nothing is improper.